julianxhokaxhiu/FFNx/docs/ff7/universal_buttons.md

 C:\Games\Final Fantasy VII\data\png\buttons_pc_en.png
 C:\Games\Final Fantasy VII\data\png\buttons_ps4.png
 C:\Games\Final Fantasy VII\data\png\buttons.png
+C:\Games\Final Fantasy VII\data\png\buttons_switch.png
 ```

 These atlases are FFNx runtime assets and are loaded directly from `data\png`; they do not use the regular `mod_path` external-texture directory.

 ## Device selection and fallback

-When SDL gamepad input is enabled, FFNx selects the Xbox or PlayStation atlas from the connected controller type.
+When SDL gamepad input is enabled, FFNx selects the Xbox, PlayStation, or Nintendo Switch atlas from the connected controller type.
+Switch Pro Controllers, individual Joy-Cons, and paired Joy-Cons use the Switch atlas.
 With the legacy input backend, XInput devices use the Xbox atlas, DirectInput joysticks use the PlayStation atlas, and keyboard input uses the keyboard atlas.

-If `buttons_pc_en.png` or `buttons.png` is missing, FFNx falls back to `buttons_ps4.png`.
+If the selected keyboard, Xbox, or Switch atlas is missing, FFNx falls back to `buttons_ps4.png`.
 If the selected image has the wrong dimensions, FFNx rejects it and records a warning in `FFNx.log`.

 Restart the game after replacing an atlas.
 The selected path is reported in `FFNx.log` as `Using button prompt atlas`.